-I use Rao’s marinara and arrabbiata sauces because I find them to be much less tangy than using canned tomatoes as most IP lasagna soup recipes call for.
+I use Rao’s marinara or arrabbiata sauces because I find them to be much less tangy than using canned tomatoes as most IP lasagna soup recipes call for.
 I trust the ingredients in Rao’s sauces and because they’re already so well seasoned and balanced- its an extra boost in the recipe!
 Adjust salt as needed since the cheeses, and sauce already have salt you may find you don’t need additional salt.

 Make it with meat: I would personally add some ground turkey or sausage in here and you can add this right after the onions and peppers!
 Or take the easy way out and add in some frozen cooked meatballs at the very end- easy peasy!

 Instant Pot Lasagna Soup